dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a project constraint if it does not already exist for the given (ProjectAId, ProjectBId).
+This endpoint creates a project constraint.
+The tuple (ProjectAId, ProjectBId) must be unique.
+Return an error if (ProjectAId, ProjectBId) already exists in the database.

 ### HTTP Request